caporaso-lab/q2-books/q2-shotgun/q2-shotgun/03-contig-analysis.md

 # Contig analysis (Paula)
+This section of the tutorial focuses on obtaining and analyzing contigs, which are contiguous sequences of DNA assembled from short reads obtained through sequencing techniques.
+Contigs are crucial in genome assembly and analysis.

 ## Assemble reads into contigs with MEGAHIT
+Here we use MEGAHIT, a popular assembler for metagenomic data, to assemble short reads into longer contigs.
 - The `--p-num-partition` specifies the number of partitions to split the dataset into for parallel processing during assembly.
 - The `--p-presets` specifies the preset mode for MEGAHIT.
 In this case, it's set to "meta-sensitive" for metagenomic data.
 - The `--p-cpu-threads` specifies the number of CPU threads to use during assembly.